tarantool/doc/sphinx/reference_lua/console.rst

 -------------------------------------------------------------------------------

-The console package allows one Tarantool server to access another Tarantool server, and allows one Tarantool server to start listening on an administrative host/port.
+The console package allows one Tarantool server to access another Tarantool server, and allows one Tarantool server to start listening on an :ref:`admin port <administration-admin_ports>`.

 .. module:: console